The 4th Largest Cathedral

 The dimensions of the building is 8,300 square meters (89,340 square feet), length 153 meters (502 feet), width 38 meters (125 feet), and width at the crossing 90 meters (300 feet).
 The height of the arches in the aisles is 23 meters (75 feet).
 The height of the dome is 114.5 meters (375.7 feet).

 Most people are aware that the dome consists of two interconnected shells.
 Erected between 1418 and 1434 – it is actually a shell within a shell.
 Filippo Brunelleschi entered his design in a competition in 1418.
 He was approved only after much controversy in 1420.
 The dome is capable of withstanding lightning and earthquakes and has a diameter of 149 feet or 45.5 meters.
 It remains the largest brick dome ever constructed.
 It is 463 steps to the top and worth every painful step; look at the views from the top!

 Giotto’s Bell Tower

 The bell tower stands 84.7 meters tall and approximately fifteen meters span, it is the most eloquent example of 14th-century Gothic architecture in Florence.
 Begun by Giotto in 1334 he only completed the first part of his bell tower (up to the hexagonal panels) before he died in 1337.
 It is 414 steps to the top of the viewing platform.

 Baptistry of San Giovanni

 The Baptistry of San Giovanni, one of the most ancient churches in Florence and is located opposite the cathedral entrance.
 The octagonal building is constructed of white Carrara and green Prato marble slabs.
-It is covered by a dome of eight segments which rests on the exterior walls.
+It is covered by a dome of eight segments that rests on the exterior walls.

 There is a wonderful website that will provide you with more detailed information about the 4th largest cathedral and all these magnificent buildings.
 Please go to https://www.museumflorence.com/monuments/1-cathedral